-Final Fantasy Crystal Chronicles will get remastered for PS4 (update: and Switch)
+Final Fantasy: Crystal Chronicles will get remastered for PS4 and Switch (updated) - VentureBeat

 The experience was innovative but cumbersome.
 A remastered version that gets rid of the link cables and adds the convenience of online multiplayer could make the game better than it ever was.

 Crystal Chronicles became its own subseries inside the Final Fantasy universe.
-But the last entry, Final Fantasy Crystal Chronicles: The Crystal Bearers for Wii, came out back in 2009.
+But the last entry, Final Fantasy: Crystal Chronicles — The Crystal Bearers for Wii, came out back in 2009.
 The series has been dormant, but this remaster of the original brings it back to life.